Facts Take Action Contact Officials Sources

 What the numbers show

 100 acre-feet is still approximately 32.5 million gallons per year.
 The Change.org petition and earlier reporting cited approximately 59 million gallons.
-The discrepancy matters and has not been independently verified by any government agency.
+No government agency has independently verified either number.

 It's also unclear whether the 100 acre-feet figure covers only the data center cooling or also includes the 18 natural gas turbines.
 These are separate systems with separate water needs.